What is the best air source heat pump system type to choose?

 Some homeowners are most interested in the operational cost savings an ASHP can offer over expensive propane or electric resistance heating.
 Others are more motivated by the opportunity to reduce their household’s carbon emissions by using as little natural gas or propane as possible.
 For homes heated with propane or electric resistance, these goals are aligned.
 In other words, running an ASHP to the lowest temperature it functionally operates both displaces the most fossil fuel and saves the most money on energy bills.

 For homes heated with natural gas, there is a tradeoff between reducing carbon emissions as much as possible and keeping costs low.
 This means that if you want to save on operational costs, a dual fuel system with a more moderate switchover temperature (25°F to 45°F) makes sense.
-Homeowners who are more interested in reducing carbon emissions than reducing costs might choose a lower temperature to displace more natural gas. lower temperature to displace more natural gas.
+Homeowners who are more interested in reducing carbon emissions than reducing costs might choose a lower temperature to displace more natural gas.

 Should you choose a cold-climate ASHP?

 The term “cold climate” is used to describe ASHPs that can perform well at below freezing (and even sub-zero) temperatures.
-Cold climate ASHPs have a high efficiency at five degrees, maintain heating capacity at lower temperatures, and feature a variable-speed compressor.
+Cold climate ASHPs have a high efficiency at five degrees Fahrenheit, maintain heating capacity at lower temperatures, and feature a variable-speed compressor.
 Variable-speed ASHPs can modulate their operation to best meet a home’s heating and cooling needs with less energy than a lower performing unit that can only turn on or off.
 Choosing a cold climate ASHP over a lower performing unit depends on the type of heating fuel you use and your goals for the ASHP.
-Variable-speed or cold climate heat pumps are a good fit for customers who
+Variable-speed or cold climate heat pumps are a good fit for customers who:

 - Are interested in fuel flexibility.
 For natural gas customers, a dual fuel heat pump with a moderate switchover temperature is typically the most cost-effective option at current natural gas and electric rates.
 However, a variable-speed ASHP with increased capacity at colder temperatures offers fuel flexibility and resilience to the potential volatility of natural gas prices.
 The homeowner can adjust the system’s switchover temperature in the future to optimize savings as fuel prices change over the lifetime of the equipment.